 Gretchen’s negotiation skills come in handy while away from work.
 Pitting themselves against each other, Gretchen battles her way through complex negotiations involving her children.
 Frequent areas of disagreement arise regarding who had the last turn picking a movie, who ate the last cookie and who should be able to stay up late.

 While not at work or managing sibling disputes, Gretchen volunteers her time working as a board member for a non-profit early education center located in Pittsburgh.
-Currently, she serves in the capacity as Vice-President of the Board of Directors.
-In a less formal role, Gretchen co-edits a school-wide monthly newsletter for her son’s elementary school.
-She enjoys running, traveling and hanging out with her husband.
+She enjoys running, skiing, traveling and hanging out with her growing children.